Field of Interest

 Career Opportunities

-Successful completion of a degree or certificate within the Physics program may lead to employment in a variety of different occupations and industries.
+Successful completion of a degree within the Physics program may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Maricopa County-based annual median wages*.
 Some occupations may require additional education or training.
 You can click on any occupation to view more detail regarding education level, wages, and employment information.

 Research and study the structures and chemical properties of various natural and synthetic or composite materials, including metals, alloys, rubber, ceramics, semiconductors, polymers, and glass.
 Determine ways to strengthen or combine materials or develop new materials with new or specific properties for use in a variety of products and applications.
 Includes glass scientists, ceramic scientists, metallurgical scientists, and polymer scientists.